sysdiglabs/promcat-resources/resources/aws-elb/INSTALL.md

 aws_secret_access_key = bXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-# Configuring the resources to monitor
+# Monitor the resources
 The YACE exporter uses an API call that filters the resources by tags.
-This implies that if you want to monitor a resource, **it has to have at least one tag**.
-Else, it will not be scraped.
+Therefore, if you want to monitor a resource, ensure that **it has at least one tag** associated with it.
+A resource without a tag will not be scraped.

 # Installing the exporter
-To install the exporter follow this steps:
+To install the exporter do the following:

-1. Download the yaml to a local file named 'elb-deploy.yaml'
+1. Download the `elb-deploy.yaml` file.
 2. Change the following lines in the configmap with the AWS region where the resources to monitor are located:
 ```
 region: us-east-1